 Vitamin D is naturally derived from the sun’s ultra violet (UV) light.
 Your body is able to produce its own vitamin D with the aid of UV light.
 There are very small amounts of vitamin D in foods such as fungi (mushrooms), eggs, fish or meat.
 Other sources of Vitamin D are supplements or foods fortified with vitamin D. Read more in vitamin D sources here

-Lack of Vitamin D levels and the effect on your body
+Vitamin D deficiency and the effect on your body

 Low vitamin D levels can have diverse effects on your body as it has many functions.
 Vitamin D aids the process of calcium, magnesium and phosphorous and helps fight off viruses and bacteria.
 Side effects of low vitamin D levels may be brittle bones and resulting diseases such as Rickets or Osteoporosis.
 Some data show side effects such as mood swings, weight gain, Alzheimer’s disease and dementia.
 The latter side effects are however still debated.